- The definition of a truce is an agreement between opponents or enemies to temporarily stop fighting.

 When two people who were in an argument agree to stop fighting and get along, this is an example of a truce.

-Origin: ME trewes, pl. of trewe, a pledge < OE treow, compact, faith: see true
+Origin: Middle English trewes, plural of trewe, a pledge from Old English treow, compact, faith: see true

 Origin: Middle English trewes, pl. of trewe, treaty, pledge, from Old English trēow; see deru- in Indo-European roots.